 - To consider health and safety issues in evaluating our ability to provide reasonable accommodation to the extent required by law.

-- To provide limited supplementary health insurance through the International Student Identity Card, as well as information about how to obtain additional coverage (see Insurance Options for Students Studying Abroad [PDF]).
-To make international SOS available to all of our students require participants to show evidence of appropriate health insurance coverage.
+- To make International SOS available to all of our students and require participants to show evidence of appropriate health insurance coverage.

 - To conduct appropriate inquiry regarding the potential health and safety risks of the local environment of our programs.